The Best Scooters for 11 and 12 Year Olds

 Razor A5 Lux Scooter

-This is a top-notch scooter for older kids and teens.
+Th A5 Lux is a top-notch scooter for older kids and teens.
 It's made by Razor which is a well respected US brand of scooters.
 It's a great size for 11 and 12 year olds.
 With the bigger wheels, the scooter stands taller than other scooters.
-It's height adjustable handlebar allows them to have the scooter at the best possible height for them.
+Its height adjustable handlebar allows them to have the scooter at the best possible height for them.
 The big wheels also ensure a smooth and comfortable ride for the older child.

-One of the excellent features of the Razor big wheel scooter is that they have low to the ground decks.
+One excellent feature of the Razor big wheel scooter is that they have a kick board which is low to the ground.
 This is especially advantageous with a kick scooter as you don't have to bend your kicking leg as far to get to the ground when pushing along.
 This leads to a much more comfortable and more efficient ride.
-The Razor A5 Lux is only 6cm off the ground so it really is an excellent choice for an enjoyable ride.
+The Razor A5 Lux is only 6cm off the ground, so it really is an excellent choice for an enjoyable ride.

 The deck length is 32cm by 10cm so a very nice size for 11 and 12 year olds.